 I grew up on New England Seafood, with all kinds of variations of different dishes.
 For example, I was never a big fan of clam chowder, but I always liked many of the ingredients, so we came up with this chowder-less chowda.
 It’s a great appetizer before most meals.

 - 5 pound bag of New England littleneck clams

-- 4 ears of corn, grilled and kernel cut off
+- 4 ears of corn, grilled and kernels cut off

 - 2 cups dry white wine

-- 16 ounces of unsettled butter separated (2 sticks)
+- 16 ounces of unsalted butter, separated (2 sticks)

 - 2 cups chopped and seeded Roma tomotoes

 - 2 cups chopped fresh basil

 - 1 teaspoon of red pepper flakes